 Some high-growth tech companies have successfully merged with SPACs including Virgin Galactic, DraftKings and OpenDoor.
 SPAC’s nascent popularity amongst various reasons including a low interest rate backdrop, market full of liquidity, strong demand by retail investors for private investment opportunities, as well as market and logistics factors accelerated by the Covid 19 pandemic.
 The average post-market return from SPAC mergers is yet to be determined.

-Pre-IPO giants in InvestX’s portfolio such as SoFii and 23andmeii are anticipated to go public via SPAC.
+Late-Stage Private Equity in InvestX’s portfolio such as SoFii and 23andmeii are anticipated to go public via SPAC.
 Fintech start-up SoFi says it will merge with a SPAC, backed by venture capital investor Chamath Palihapitiya, Social Capital Hedosophia Holdings V Corp (IPOE).
 Palihapitiya has taken multiple companies public via SPACS, including Virgin Galactic and Opendoor.
 23andMe is planning to go public via a merge with VG Acquisition Corp, a Virgin Group SPAC.
 InvestX will continue to closely monitor the SPAC market, which may add benefits to our investments in pre-IPO stage companies.

 - InvestX Highlights and Q2 2023 Outlook 18th May 2023

 - Instacart Market Update – May 2023 04th May 2023